tomhodgins/cssplus/README.md

 By default, Scrollery will watch 0 elements.
 If you add a `data-scrollery` attribute to either the `<html>` or `<body>` element it will attach an event listener for the `scroll` event on the `window`, otherwise if you add the `data-scrollery` attribute to other elements it will add a `scroll` listener to that element.

-To run Scrollery whenever you want, use the `scrollery()` function in JS.
+To run Scrollery whenever you want, use the `scrollery.load()` function in JS.

 ```html
 <div id=example data-scrollery></div>